dbuenzli/htmlact/README.md

 server.

-Using hypertext as the interaction substrate keeps logic on the server and, in the simplest cases, reduces front-end client code to a generic JavaScript driver and custom CSS animations.
+Using hypertext as the interaction substrate keeps logic on the server and, in the simplest cases, reduces front-end client code to custom CSS animations and inclusion of a generic JavaScript driver.

 Hc is distributed under the ISC license.
 Compilation of the JavaScript driver depends on [brr][brr].